UFC 278: Usman vs. Edwards 2 Official Weigh-In Results

 UFC 278 Weigh-In Results

+Unfortunately, prior to the weigh-ins, there was already one cancellation, with Shanna Young being unable to compete against Miranda Maverick after being hospitalized while cutting weight.

+Outside of that, every single fighter made weight and all other bouts have received the all-clear.

 UFC 278 takes place live from the Vivint Arena in Salt Lake City, Utah.
-Below, you can view the full card and viewing information for tomorrow’s event.
-Be sure to check back on this page for the full official weigh-in results.
-You can also catch the UFC’s official UFC 278 weigh-in show here.
+Below, you can view the full card and viewing information for tomorrow’s event along with the weigh-in results, courtesy of UFC.com.
+You can also catch the official UFC 278 weigh-in show here.

 UFC 278 Main Card (PPV, 10:00 PM ET)